Disneyland Paris: Our Full Review and Best Tips!

 Sequoia Lodge at Disneyland Paris

-We stayed at the Disney Sequoia Lodge, which we liked quite a bit.
-When we originally planned this trip, we were going to stay off-property.
-I’m so glad we changed our minds and decided to book a Disney property.
+We stayed at the Disney Sequoia Lodge, and we were really happy with our choice.
+When we originally planned this trip, we were going to stay off-property to save money.
+I’m so glad we changed our minds and decided to book a Disney property!
+It worth budgeting just a bit more for the trip, because it made a big difference on our daily access to the parks.

 The Disney Sequoia Lodge was just a short 10-minute walk to the park entrance.
 It was very convenient to walk to the park each day, and we didn’t feel like it was too much trouble.